KING-SAMM/Cryptography/01-what-is-cryptography/NOTES.md

 ------------------------------------------
 ```
 A hash function is an algorithm that performs Mathematical operations in the main plain text.

+- A hash function is a set of Mathematical operations carried out on two blocks of data.
+- Both blocks are created by dividing the initial input into equal parts
+- The block size is dependent on the algorithm being used
+- The digest size is dependent on the algorithm being used e.g MD5 has a digest size of 128 bits, SHA-256 a digest size of 256 bits
+- Irreversible by design (NOTE: Some algorithms, like md5 have been compromised)
+- Can be carried out multiple times, but the final digest must be consistent for the same input
 ```

 REAL WORLD IMPLEMENTATION OF HASHING